Sewing Machine Repair FAQ's

 Berninas have a 20 year limited parts warranty.
 As the first American Berninas are approaching twice this age (30-40 years old), many of the parts inside are becoming delicate.
 Bernina is finally beginning to run out of certain spare parts.
 It is possible that even during a routine service, a part could accidentally be broken without a replacement available.

-For this reason, it is Bernina's policy not to service certain models:
+For this reason, it is Bernina's policy, as well as our policy, not to service certain models:

 801 / 801 sport